Michigan restaurant leaves franchise over virus restrictions

-It was one of four eateries cited earlier this week for violating the state’s Nov.
-15 order.
+The Sandusky location, about 88 miles (141 kilometers) north of Detroit, was one of four eateries cited this week for violating the state’s order against indoor dining.
 Three other establishments, including one of the restaurants, also had their liquor licenses suspended.

-Big Boy’s corporate office told the owners of the Sandusky restaurant they had 24 hours to get into compliance with the state’s order, said Troy Tank, part owner and operations manager for the restaurant.
+Big Boy’s corporate office told the owners that they had 24 hours to comply with the state’s order, said Troy Tank, part owner and operations manager for the restaurant.

 “Our backs were against the wall, and we knew we were going to have to fight,” he said.

-Democratic Gov. Gretchen Whitmer announced limits on businesses amid a surge of COVID-19 cases that has led to increased hospitalizations and deaths.
+Democratic Gov. Gretchen Whitmer announced limits on bars and restaurants amid a surge of COVID-19 cases.
 A public health order also restricts gatherings.

-The restrictions forced Michigan high schools and colleges to halt in-person classes, while entertainment businesses such as casinos, movie theaters and bowling alleys would close for at least three weeks.
+The restrictions forced Michigan high schools and colleges to halt in-person classes for three weeks, while entertainment businesses such as casinos, movie theaters and bowling alleys are also closed.

-Whitmer also urged the public to “double down” with precautions to avoid a shelter-in-place order similar to what was instituted in the spring.

-On Friday, Michigan reported more than 341,900 confirmed COVID-19 cases and more than 8,900 deaths due to the virus since the start of the pandemic.

-The average number of newly confirmed cases over the past two days was more than 8,500 per day.
-The 172 total deaths reported Thursday and Friday included 108 found in a review of past records.
+On Friday, Michigan said it had averaged more than 8,500 new coronavirus cases over two days.
+It reported 172 additional deaths, including 108 found in a review of past records.

-Michigan’s Department of Health and Human Services issued citations to four restaurants Wednesday, while the state’s Liquor Control Commission suspended the liquor licenses.
+The Michigan Department of Health and Human Services issued citations to four restaurants Wednesday, while the Liquor Control Commission suspended the liquor licenses.

-Tank said the restaurant already has been fined up to $1,000 per day for each day customers are allowed to dine-in.
-As of Friday morning, the fines covered five days.
+Tank said his restaurant has been fined up to $1,000 per day for each day customers are allowed to eat inside.

-“The health inspector comes ... once a day to the entry way to see that we have people sitting here and dining in,” Tank said.

-Patrick Blake, spokesman for Southfield, Michigan-based Big Boy Restaurant Group, said the Sandusky restaurant is no longer allowed to use the Big Boy brand.
+Patrick Blake, spokesman for Southfield-based Big Boy Restaurant Group, said the Sandusky restaurant is no longer allowed to use the Big Boy brand.

 “Big Boy’s number one priority is ... the safety of customers and staff” and the Sandusky restaurant’s actions “are not representative of Big Boy standards,” Blake said.